eleven59/backpack-settings-extended/readme.md

-# BackpackSettingsExtended
+# Backpack Settings Extended

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-**Extension for BackpackSettings module**
+**Extension for `backpack/settings`**

-This package extends the BackpackSettings module:
+This package extends the **Backpack for Laravel** `backpack/settings` package:
 - easily create multiple backend pages for settings so you can categorize them for your users
 - custom sort order for settings list pages
-- customize entity names (use anything you want instead of "setting"/"settings")
+- customize entity names (instead of "setting"/"settings")
-- default options for field types
+- default options for field types (e.g. custom ckeditor build)
+- add widgets to list or update operations
-- translatable values for settings
+- translatable settings

 ## Installation